eshalali/Project_2_App/README.md

 - Create actual expenses
     - Build schema/model
     - Choose category, tag
-    - User input or connect to bank
 - See actual expenses
     - Query all actual expenses with find()
     - Return all
-    - Have graph comparing income and expenses
-    - Show comparison to expected expenses
 - Update actual expenses
     - Find by ID
     - Update